verifyica-team/verifyica/FILTERS.md

 ## Configuration

-To use test class / test method filtering you need to configuration the location YAML filter file.
+To use test class / test method filtering you need to configure the filter YAML file property.

 ```properties
 verifyica.engine.filter.definitions.filename=filters.yaml